-MACH 2093 Introduction to Computer-Aided Design (CAD) 3 cr. & Additive Manufacturing (3-D Printing)
+MACH 2093 Intro. to Computer-Aided Design (CAD) & Additive Manufacturing (3-D Printing) 3 cr.
+Sem: F/S 2 Lec./2 Lab Hrs./week

 This course is the study and application of Computer-Aided Design (CAD) application software for mechanical drawing.
 Topics include CAD concepts, drawing standards, drawing with precision, editing/converting, view control, measurement, proper annotations, dimensioning, drawing layout, and plotting.
 Emphasis is placed on the application of standards to graphical communications and the development of hands-on skill.
 Students will learn to 3D print their designs, reverse engineer, and new product development concepts.
 Students will learn to export CAD file to .stl format and will use 3D printing software to optimize efficiency.
 A lab fee is required.